Creating a Better Student Experience

 - Case management for inbound inquiries currently managed through Talisma.

-- Engagement and activity history for Outreach & Recruitment and the Academic & Diversity Initiative.
+- Engagement and activity history for Outreach and Recruitment and the Academic and Diversity Initiative.

-- Creation, management and analysis of marketing campaigns and communications for recruiting.
+- Creation, management and analysis of marketing campaigns and communications for recruiting and orientation.

 - Directly integrate, or securely exchange data, with systems that currently integrate with Talisma.